hydro-informatics/hydro-informatics.github.io/_sources/get-started/vm.md

 sudo sh ./VBoxLinuxAdditions.run --nox11
 ```

-The kernel modules will be installed now and *Terminal* should prompt a message that invites to reboot the system.
+The kernel modules will be installed now and *Terminal* should prompt a message that invites you to reboot the system.
 Do so by typing:

 ```
 shutdown -r now